pilz0/nixos-config/README.md

-Config for all my devices running nixos
+Chaotic Config for all my devices running nixos

 ## Naming scheme
 airport-code+machine-number.domain.tld for machines, for example ams1.as214958.net